powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ## Introduction

-The IIDM (iTesla Internal Data Model) was designed during the iTesla project for running simulations and it is the internal format model used in Powsybl (Power System Blocks).
-To build an electrical transmission network model using IIDM the electrical substations and the transmission lines connecting them (AC and DC lines) should be represented.
-Voltage levels, phase shifters and transformers are included within the substations and the rest of the network components (breakers, loads, generators, shunts, SVC, DC converters ...) are defined inside the voltage levels.
+PowSyBl uses an internal grid model initially developed under the iTesla project, a research project funded by the European Union 7th Framework programme (FP7).
+The grid model is known as iIDM (iTesla Internal Data Model).
+One of the iTesla outputs was a toolbox designed to support the decision-making process of power system operation from two-days ahead to real time.
+The iIDM grid model was at the center of the toolbox.

+To build an electrical network model using iIDM first the substations must be defined.
+The equipment in a substation (loads, generators, shunts, Static Var Compensators, DC converters ...) are grouped in voltage levels.
+Transformers present in a substation connect its different voltage levels.
+Transmission lines (AC and DC) connect the substations.
+A connection point for an equipment is a _terminal_.

-The IIDM model can provide a fully representation of the substations (node-breaker model) where all the breakers and busbars are defined  or a gradual simplification of the connectivity up to a bus-branch model where each node inside the substation represents a nominal voltage.
-It allows to extract sub-parts of the network model and to merge individual networks expressed in different formats, for handling European data for instance.
+The PowSyBl grid model allows a full representation of the substation connectivity where all the switching devices and busbars are defined (_node/breaker_ level).
+Automated topology calculation permits to obtain views of the network up to the _bus/branch_ level.

-The Grid Model can be envisioned as a set of classes (lines, transformers, generators, loads, HVDC, static var compensator, shunt compensators ...) extensible with plugins to add additional data to equipments.
+Different states of the network can be stored together with the power system model in an efficient way.
+The set of attributes that define a given state of the network (steady state hypothesis and state variables) are collectively organized in _variants_.
+The user can create and remove _variants_ as needed.
+Setting and getting variant dependent attributes on network objects use the current _variant_.

+A set of PowSyBl networks can be merged together in a single network view, and sub-parts of the network model can be easily extracted as separate networks.

+All elements modeled in the network are identified through a unique ID, and optionally described by a name that is easier to interpret for a human.
+All components can be _extended_ by the user to incorporate additional structured data.

 ## Network core model

-In the following sections the different network components are described in terms of electro-technical representation.
+In the following sections the different network components are described in terms of its main attributes and electro-technical representation.
+The attributes shared by all the network components are described in the next table:
-All modeled elements are identified through a unique ID, and optionally by a name that is easier to interpret for a human.
-Next table provides the attributes shared by all the network components.

 | Attribute | Description |
 | --------- | ----------- |